Cockroach Control New York, New Jersey, and Connecticut

 A few other cockroach prevention tips include:

-While there are over the counter insecticides, glue baits, and powders out on the market, roaches are incredibly hardy creatures.
-More often than not, if you have a cockroach infestation, your best bet is to immediately call professionals to take care of the problem instead of wasting time and money on lesser options.
+A common question we get is: does boric acid kill roaches?
+It definitely will, and while there are many over the counter insecticides, glue baits, and powders available, roaches are incredibly hardy creatures.
+If you have a cockroach infestation, your best bet is to call professionals to take care of the problem instead of wasting time and money on lesser options.
+You want to be certain all roaches have been eliminated.

 Cockroach Identification and Facts

-Size: Cockroaches can get as bit as 3.5 inches in length but the average roach is between 1 and 2 inches in length and no more than 30 grams in weight.
+Size: Cockroaches can get as big as 3.5 inches in length but the average roach is between 1 and 2 inches in length and no more than 30 grams in weight.

 Color: All cockroaches come in varying shades of reddish-brown.
 Cockroaches are generalized insects, which means their bodies are divided into a thorax with three separate sections with a flattened body, large compound eyes, flexible antennae, and six legs.